Domestic abuse and homelessness

 Get advice and help if you are thinking through your options

 Don't make a decision to give up your home permanently until you have spoken to an adviser and considered all your options.
-You can get advice and talk through your options confidentially with us at Housing Options on 01332 888777 (choose option 4 for homeless and option 5 for threatened with homelessness).
+You can get advice and talk through your options confidentially with us at Housing Options on 01332 888777 (choose option 4).

 You will be asked to provide details of your situation (where possible).
 You can bring a friend or an adviser with you for support to any appointment.